unicorn-wg/ohttp-charter/README.md

 accept requests via a proxy.
 The proxy ensures that the server cannot see source addressing information for clients, which prevents servers linking requests to the same client using such information.
 Encryption ensures that the proxy is unable to read requests or responses.
+However, if the proxy and server collude, then neither of these privacy properties hold.

-Example applications and use cases fit for the Oblivious HTTP protocol include DNS, data or telemetry submission, and certificate revocation checking.
+Applications and use cases best suited for the Oblivious HTTP protocol are those that have discrete queries that might reveal small amounts of information over time.
+Examples include DNS queries, data or telemetry submission, and certificate revocation checking.
 In some of these application deployments, the relationship between client, server, and cooperating proxy is typically configured out-of-band.

 General purpose HTTP applications such as web browsing are not in scope for the Oblivious HTTP protocol.
 Broad applicability is limited by multiple factors,